cefjic/frontend-technical-test/README.md

 I have not added bonus 1.

 Bonus 2 is added, by differents ways.
-For SSR 500 returns, 500 page exists.
+For SSR 500 returns, 500 and 404 pages exists.
 For messages updates, I have added toasts when errors are catched.

 ---